 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fever, chills, runny or stuffy nose, cough, sore throat, and body aches.
+- Fever, chills, runny or stuffy nose, cough, sore throat, and body aches

-- Warmth or redness in your face, neck, arms, or upper chest.
+- Warmth or redness in your face, neck, arms, or upper chest, dizziness

 If you notice these less serious side effects, talk with your doctor:

-- Joint pain or swelling.
+- Joint or muscle pain

-- Pain, itching, burning, swelling, bleeding, or a lump under your skin where the needle is placed.
+- Pain, itching, burning, swelling, bleeding, or a lump under your skin where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 Truven Health Analytics.
 All rights reserved.